craftingcity/RollHighOrDie/Core Rules/Character Rules/Selections Glossary/Features.md

 ## Splitshot
 ###### REQ: 1EXP
-###### 2W AP
+###### W+2 AP
 ###### USE: Ranged Weapon
 ''

 Target two creatures within your Weapon Range that are within 15' of each other and establish Line of Sight on both.
-Make an Attack Roll with advantage.
-Use this total to hit against both targets' Reflex.
+Make one Attack Roll with advantage.
+Use this Roll to hit against both targets' Reflex.

-If you hit your target, you deal your Weapon Damage as normal.
+If you hit either target, you deal your Weapon Damage as normal to that target.

 You may only use this feature once between Long Rests.